 Pedestrians face unique risks in a parking lot.
 Even at a low speed, an impact between a pedestrian and a car can be fatal or result in catastrophic injury.

 Most accidents in parking lots involving pedestrians are the fault of the driver.
 If you are a driver, you are obligated by both law and common decency to drive carefully, especially when backing out, and keep an eye out for pedestrians.
 Children can be particularly difficult to spot.

-Pedestrians can sometimes be at fault in an accident, and cell phone use is frequently a factor in such accidents.
-So when you are walking through a parking lot, stay alert!
+However, pedestrians can sometimes be at fault in an accident, and cell phone use is frequently a factor in such accidents.
+So, put your phone away and stay alert when walking through a parking lot!

 What to Do If You Are in a Parking Lot Accident

-As we mentioned above, if you find yourself in a parking lot accident, you should take all of the same steps which you would take in any other accident, as well as gathering evidence and notifying the property owner of the accident.
+As we mentioned above, if you find yourself in a parking lot accident, you should take the same steps as you would take in any other accident, including tending to the injured, exchanging insurance information with the other driver, and reporting the accident insurance and to police.
+You should also gather evidence and notify the property owner of the accident.

-Attorneys at TORKLAW have extensive experience dealing with parking lot accidents and helping clients navigate the difficult realm of parking accident law.
-If you have been in an accident, then call us for a free consultation today.
-You have little to lose, but you never know what you might have to gain.
+Attorneys at TorkLaw have extensive experience helping clients navigate the difficult realm of parking accident law.
+If you have been in an accident, call us for a free consultation today.

 A highly regarded and well-respected trial lawyer, author and speaker, Reza Torkzadeh is the founder and managing attorney of TorkLaw – a premier plaintiff’s personal injury law firm specializing in complex catastrophic injury and wrongful death cases.